Open Travel Guide

 Keep valuables in hotel safes; petty theft is rare but possible in busy areas

-Do I need a visa for Hokkaido?
+Do I need a visa to visit Hokkaido?